adstuart/azure-vnetflowlogs-wheretoenable/README.md

 - More cost (more data generated), more data stored per GB in Storage Accounts, more data process by Traffic Analytics. **Solution: Increased focus on retention timeline of data**
 - More worry about using single storage account and overwhelming any limits with 100's VNets logging to same destination. **Solution: Plan to assess Storage Account limits or use multiple Storage Accounts if running very large environment with 100s VNets and 1000s nodes**
 - Duplication of Data Logging polluting query outputs (E.g. if you Log Purple Hub and Red Spoke, and you have a flow going through VMs in both, or a GW + VM, and you query your entire VNet Flows Logs repository, you will get double the data for that flow). **Solution: I will demonstrate below how to scope your query to only the spoke Flow Log Resource IDs**
-- Complexity of operations, need to automate enablement of VNet Flow Logs at spoke level. **Solution: Easy to enable for all VNets in a region, use Azure Policy in pipeline for new VNets8*
+- Complexity of operations, need to automate enablement of VNet Flow Logs at spoke level. **Solution: Easy to enable for all VNets in a region during initial setup, use Azure Policy in pipeline for new VNets/BAU deployment**

 ![](images/2024-05-22-16-25-26.png)